smartcontractkit/functions-hardhat-starter-kit/README.md

 Please refer to the [Functions Toolkit NPM package documentation](https://github.com/smartcontractkit/functions-toolkit/blob/main/README.md#functions-secrets-manager) for more details.

-Secrets can be managed in either of two ways: user-hosted ("Remote") or DON hosted.
+Secrets can be managed in either of two ways: user-hosted (`Location.Remote`) or DON hosted (`Location.DONHosted`).

-This project uses DONHosted secrets which means secrets from the `Functions-request-config.js` file are encrypted and then uploaded to the DON and given a `tty` - the minutes after which these secrets will expire on the DON.
+This project uses DONHosted secrets by default, which means secrets from the `Functions-request-config.js` file are encrypted and then uploaded to the DON and automatically.

-The CLI command do to this is `npx hardhat functions-upload-secrets-don --slotid _0_or_higher --network network_name --ttl minutes_until_expired`.
+The CLI command to upload secrets to the DON is `npx hardhat functions-upload-secrets-don --slotid _0_or_higher --network network_name --ttl minutes_until_expired`.

 # Automation Integration

 Chainlink Functions can be used with [Chainlink Automation](https://docs.chain.link/chainlink-automation/introduction) in order to automatically trigger a Functions as specified intervals.

-1. Create & fund a new Functions billing subscription by running:<br>`npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here`<br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.<br><br>
+1. Create & fund a new Functions billing subscription by running `npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here`<br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.<br><br>

-2. Deploy the `AutomationFunctionsConsumer` contract by running:<br>`npx hardhat functions-deploy-auto-consumer --subid subscription_id_number_here --verify true --network network_name_here`<br>**Note**: Make sure `<blockexplorer>_API_KEY` environment variable is set because this CLI command also verifies the consumer contract (if --verify is true) using this API KEY.
-See the [Quick Start section](#quickstart) for more details on blockexplorer API keys.
+2. Deploy the `AutomationFunctionsConsumer` contract by running `npx hardhat functions-deploy-auto-consumer --subid subscription_id_number_here --verify true --network network_name_here`<br>**Note**: Make sure `<blockexplorer>_API_KEY` environment variable is set when using `--verify true`.

    - This step will automatically add your consumer contract as an authorized user of your subscription.
 You can verify by running `npm functions-sub-info --network network_name_here --subid subscription_id_number_here`.

-3. Encode the request parameters into CBOR and store it on chain with `npx hardhat functions-set-auto-request --network network_name_here  --subid subscription_id_number_here --interval automation-call-interval --slotid don_hosted_secret_slotId --ttl minutes_until_secrets_expiry --contract 0x_contract_address` .
-You can now manually check that your on-chain requests work if you try the manual debugging step #5 or you can go ahead and run Chainlink Automations on your contract by following the next step.
+3. Encode the request parameters into CBOR and store it on chain with `npx hardhat functions-set-auto-request --network network_name_here  --subid subscription_id_number_here --interval automation-call-interval --slotid don_hosted_secret_slotId --ttl minutes_until_secrets_expiry --contract 0x_contract_address`<br>

-> ⚠️ Keep in mind that this task sets DON-Hosted secrets and expires those secrets after 10 minutes (or minutes you pass in as `--ttl`).
-If you execute functions after the `ttl` has expired you will see error bytes returned to your consumer contract; you should run this `functions-set-auto-request` command or the `functions-upload-secrets-don` to refresh the DON-hosted secrets for that slot ID.
+> DON-Hosted secrets and expire after the specified `ttl` (which defaults to 10 minutes if no `ttl` is specified).
+If a request is sent after the `ttl` has expired, you will see error bytes returned to your consumer contract.

-4. Register the `AutomationFunctionsConsumer` contract for upkeep via the Chainlink Automation web app here: [https://automation.chain.link/](https://automation.chain.link/).
+1. Register the `AutomationFunctionsConsumer` contract for upkeep via the Chainlink Automation web app here: [https://automation.chain.link/](https://automation.chain.link/).
 This example uses a "Custom Logic" Automation.
    - Be sure to set the `Gas limit` for the `performUpkeep` function to a high enough value.
 The recommended value is 1,000,000.
-   - Once created be sure to ensure the Upkeep has sufficient funds in it.
-You can add funds in the UI.
+   - Once created, ensure the Automation upkeep has sufficient funds.
+You can add funds, pause or cancel the upkeep in the web app.
    - Find further documentation for working with Chainlink Automation here: [https://docs.chain.link/chainlink-automation/introduction](https://docs.chain.link/chainlink-automation/introduction)

 Once the contract is registered for upkeep, check the latest response or error with the commands `npx hardhat functions-read --network network_name_here --contract 0x_contract_address`.
-Note that you can also pause and unpause your Automation Upkeep using the web app's UI.

-5. For debugging on your machine, use the command `npx hardhat functions-check-upkeep --network network_name_here --contract contract_address_here` to see if Automation needs to call `performUpkeep`.
+1. For debugging on your machine, use the command `npx hardhat functions-check-upkeep --network network_name_here --contract contract_address_here` to see if Automation needs to call `performUpkeep`.
 If this call returns `false` then the upkeep interval has not yet passed and `performUpkeep` will not execute.
-In order to test that `performUpkeep` will run correctly before registering the Automation upkeep, you can also trigger a request manually using the command use the command `npx hardhat functions-perform-upkeep --network network_name_here --contract contract_address_here`.
+In order to test that `performUpkeep` will run correctly before registering the Automation upkeep, you can also trigger a request manually using the command `npx hardhat functions-perform-upkeep --network network_name_here --contract contract_address_here`

-You can also attach a listener to a Subscription ID by updating the `subId` variable in `/scripts/listen.js`, and then running `npm run listen --network your_network_name` from the repo root. **Note** Do this in a new terminal or split terminal so that it can keep listening as you develop.
+You can also attach a listener to a Subscription ID by updating the `subId` variable in `/scripts/listen.js`, and then running `npm run listen --network your_network_name` from the repo root in a new terminal so that it can keep listening as you develop.
 This script uses nodemon which restarts the script when you save files or when the listener returns a result.

 # Gas Spikes